Call For Infrastructure Up-gradation To Boost Tourism - UrduPoint

 Call For Infrastructure Up-gradation To Boost Tourism

-Talking to APP, a tourist Aleena Khan said that enhancing the country's infrastructure by upgrading transportation networks will facilitate national and international visitors.
+Talking to APP here on Sunday, a tourist Aleena Khan said that enhancing the country's infrastructure by upgrading transportation networks will facilitate national and international visitors.

 She said that she visited different places in Azad Jammu and Kashmir along with her family and found roads in dilapidated condition and faced miseries and hardships by commuting from one site to another.